- Mary Caldwell For the AJC

 You’re in luck.
 We’ve created a list of five best things to do while you're there:

-Unlike other areas in the city of Atlanta, you can legally let Fido run free in a special off-leash area of Piedmont Dog Park.
+You can legally let FiFi or Fido run free in a special off-leash area of Piedmont Dog Park.
 He or she will have almost three acres to play in, with separate enclosures for large and small dogs.
 Benches and boulders are available for owners who need a break.

-The Green Market opens for the season on March 18 inside the 12th Street gate, offering fresh local food, handmade goodies, chef demonstrations, live music and more.
+The Green Market season starts in early March inside the 12th Street gate, offering fresh local food, handmade goodies, chef demonstrations, live music and more.

 The market is held Saturdays from 9 a.m.-1 p.m. through mid-December, and you can sign up here to find out more about the weekly vendors, chefs and music.